Transportation Benefit District

 - The $20 vehicle license fee will provide some funds to do some initial maintenance.

-- Would more equitably spread the cost among all of those who use the streets, not just those who live in City limits
+- More equitably spreads the cost among all of those who use the streets, not just those who live in City limits

 - TBDs are authorized by RCW 36.73.
 At least 90 cities across the state use TBDs.

-- Funding will initially be collected through vehicle licensing ("car tabs") for Moses Lake residents.
-Voters will decide on November 7, 2017, if that should be replaced by a 0.2% sales tax.
+- Funding initially was collected through vehicle licensing ("car tabs") for Moses Lake residents.
+Voters decided on November 7, 2017, that should be replaced by a 0.2% sales tax.